 If you work in the marketing industry then you know just how important good vendor relations are to the success of any project.
-This means you should put a strong focus on finding good vendors; beginning with a streamlined and efficient RFP (request for proposal) that you can send out to potential candidates.
+This means you should put a strong focus on finding good vendors; beginning with a streamlined and efficient marketing RFP (request for proposal) that you can send out to potential candidates.

-With this in mind, the following key components should be a part of any RFP you send out:
+With this in mind, the following key components should be a part of any marketing RFP you send out:

 1. Executive Summary

-This is one of the most critical components of your RFP.
+This is one of the most critical components of your marketing RFP.
 Vendors will often refer to the executive summary to determine if your project interests them and is worth bidding for.
 Keep it short and succinct.
 The very reason you’re crafting a summary is so your potential vendors can get a quick idea of your requirements.
 Be sure to include important milestones and objectives you want to achieve so that there is a clear understanding of what they will be working towards.

 2. Company Overview

 Do not assume that your potential vendors are already familiar with your brand.
 No matter how big your company is, or well known, always introduce your business and share pertinent information about your brand.
 As part of your vendor’s research, it’s likely that they will also refer to other sources of information that will give them additional insight into your business, such as your LinkedIn or Facebook page.
 Be sure to keep these up to date.

 3. Target Audience

 Indicate in your RFP who you want to reach.
 To accurately identify who your intended audience is, think about who you’re speaking to, who you want to engage, and the kind of user experience you want create for them.
 This will ensure that your vendors are able to deliver quality bids that are relevant and therefore, more engaging to your target audience.